What is Wi-Fi Hotspot?

 Hotspots are useful as they make it possible for people to get online wherever they may be as long as Wi-Fi is accessible, but they come with their fair share of security concerns.

-How to Find a Hotspot
+How to Find a Hotspot?

 When you are in the range of wireless networks, you may get notified by your wireless-equipped laptop and other devices, such as tablets and smartphones.

-If you do not get a notification that there are is an available wireless network in your area when indeed there is one, all you need to do is go to the network settings to search area hotspots.
+If you do not get a notification that there is an available wireless network in your area when there is one, all you need to do is go to the network settings to search area hotspots.

 You will find hotspots in many public places.
 For instance:

-• Most airports have free hotspots and have the login procedure displayed throughout the terminals.
+- Most airports have free hotspots and have the login procedure displayed throughout the terminals.
 Shopping malls also offer hotspots and may post login information around the mall.

-• Many bookstores also have hotspots only for their customers.
+- Many bookstores also have hotspots only for their customers.

-• Libraries and other public buildings usually have free Wi-Fi hotspots.
+- Libraries and other public buildings usually have free Wi-Fi hotspots.

-A fast internet search for open hotspots in your town, city, or in a city you plan to visit soon will show you a list of locations where there is access to the internet.
-Although most public hotspots are free, some hotspots might require that you pay a specific fee or subscription.
+A fast internet search for open hotspots in your town or city you plan to visit soon will show you a list of locations with internet access.

 Connect to a Hotspot

 When there is a password requirement, get the password, enter it, and agree to the terms of use.
-These terms usually require you that you are a decent and law-abiding internet citizen.

 You will need to accept or initiate a connection to the desired hotspot’s wireless network, which will be identified in the network name.